-Students are expected to attend all classes in order to be successful in a course.
-For internet classes, this means watching all lectures and logging into Blackboard regularly to read and submit coursework.
+Students are expected to attend all classes to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.

 When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
-It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.
+It is the student's responsibility to complete work missed within a reasonable period as determined by the instructor.
 Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
 Should a student, for any reason, delay reporting to a class after official enrollment, absences will be attributed to the student from the first-class meeting.